DanielAdjeteyAnnan/--rn-assignment3-ID-11116471/README.md

-# --rn-assignment3-ID-11116471
+# -rn-assignment3-ID-11116471
 Assignment 3 DCIT-202

-The following points briefly explain the use of the core components used in my project.
+The following points briefly explain the use of the components used in my project.

 These are:
 ### App